 - Apply for 8(a) certification

-If your application is accepted as complete, the SBA has 90 days to process it and make their decision.
+If your application is accepted as complete, the SBA has 90 days to process it and make its decision.
 Once your business is certified as 8(a), it will appear in your SAM profile, as well as the Dynamic Small Business Search database, showing approval — and exit dates — for the 8(a) program.

 📌 Note: Participants in the SBA’s 8(a) program must maintain their eligibility and certification on an annual basis.
 Each participant must submit specific supporting documentation to their SBA District Office.
 See the SBA’s Annual Review Checklist for more information.